abdelrahman725/RealOtakus/README.md

 # Want to Contribute?
-RealOtakus welcomes and appreciates all contributions from passionate developers, so if you want to be part of our journey pleaes refer to [CONTRIBUTING.md](./CONTRIBUTING.md) and don't forget to join [developers channel](https://discord.gg/S7yZVcR8) on discord.
+RealOtakus welcomes and appreciates all contributions from passionate developers, so if you want to be part of our journey pleaes refer to [CONTRIBUTING.md](./CONTRIBUTING.md)

 # [Join our Discord server](https://discord.gg/7EXaugpw)